GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
-<summary style="font-size:20px;font-weight:bold"> Improved webhook management with response messaging and disabled action buttons </summary>
+<summary style="font-size:20px;font-weight:bold"> Enhanced webhook UI and retry mechanisms </summary>

 We have implemented a response message when the action button is clicked.
 Additionally, we have disabled the action button when the webhook status is disabled or the webhook URL is invalid.